SAP-samples/teched2025-DA160/README.md

-# DA160 - SAP Business Data Cloud from Setup to Streamline: Practical walkthrough
+# DA160 - SAP Business Data Cloud from Setup to Streamline: Practical Walkthrough

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called [DA160 - SAP Business Data Cloud from Setup to Streamline: Practical Walkthrough.](https://www.sap.com/events/teched/berlin/flow/sap/te25/catalog-inperson/page/catalog/session/1749043723472001JyEA)

 ## Overview

-This session introduces attendees to...
+This hands-on workshop is designed for IT administrators and analysis architects who want to gain practical expertise with SAP Business Data Cloud.
+Participants will explore the platform’s core components, learn how to activate and manage them, and practice strategies to streamline data integration, governance, and access.
+By the end, attendees will be equipped to leverage SAP Business Data Cloud to simplify complex data processes and deliver scalable, trusted data solutions across the enterprise.

 ## Requirements

+- Google Chrome Browser or Microsoft Edge based on the Chromium engine
-The requirements to follow the exercises in this repository are...
+- Access to this GitHub repository

 ## Exercises

-Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.
+Be aware that some of the exercises are dependent on each other and should be completed in the sequence provided below.

 - [Getting Started](exercises/ex0/)
 - [Exercise 1 - First Exercise Description](exercises/ex1/)